-Microgynon can slightly increase you risks of developing thrombosis, and you should consider an alternative form of contraception if you are in any of the following risk categories:
+Microgynon can slightly increase your risks of developing thrombosis, and you should consider an alternative form of contraception if you are in any of the following risk categories:

 - If you are very overweight (body mass index or BMI over 30kg/m2)

-- If one of your immediate family has had a blood clot in the leg, lung or other organ at a young age (e.g. below the age of about 50).
-In this case you could have a hereditary blood clotting disorder
+- If one of your immediate family has had a blood clot in the leg, lung or another organ at a young age (e.g. below the age of about 50).
+In this case, you could have a hereditary blood clotting disorder

 - If you need to have an operation, or if you are off your feet for a long time because of an injury or illness, or you have your leg in a cast.